City Guide for: Taoyuan, Taiwan

 Day Trips

-30-45 minutes by train from Taoyuan.
-Step back in time in Jiufen, a charming mountain village known for its narrow alleyways, teahouses, and stunning coastal views.
-Once a thriving gold mining town, Jiufen now offers a nostalgic glimpse into Taiwan's past.
-Enjoy traditional snacks, browse unique shops, and soak in the atmosphere that inspired Studio Ghibli's "Spirited Away."
+Step back in time with a visit to Jiufen, a charming mountain village known for its narrow streets, traditional teahouses, and stunning coastal views.
+Once a thriving gold mining town, Jiufen now offers a glimpse into Taiwan's past.
+Wander through the lantern-lit alleyways, sample local delicacies like taro balls, and enjoy the breathtaking scenery overlooking the East China Sea.
+The town's atmosphere is said to have inspired the setting for Hayao Miyazaki's animated film "Spirited Away."

 Travel Time